Bekaboo/deadcolumn.nvim/README.md

     - `alpha` (number): The alpha value for the warning color, blended with the background color.

+    - `offset` (number): The offset for the warning color, the warning color will be shown when the length of the line exceeds `colorcolumn` by `offset` characters.

     - `colorcode` (string): The color code for the warning color.